 - .NET toolkit (.NET Framework with WSE 2.0/3.0)

 Axis toolkit (Axis/Java based Web Services Framework)

-Note: Beginning with version 2021 R1, the Axis toolkit is no longer automatically installed with Virtual User Generator.
+Note: The Axis toolkit is no longer automatically installed with Virtual User Generator.
 For details, see Known issues for Web Services.

 When you try to open a script in VuGen that is using one of these older toolkits, VuGen displays a message prompting you to upgrade the script.

 We recommended that you upgrade your older Web Services scripts, to gain the following benefits:

 - Improved load testing performance with the WCF toolkit.

 - No need to install WSE 2.0/3.0.

 When you click OK in the upgrade message, VuGen does the following:

 - Creates a backup of the original script (named <script name>_<guid>) in the same parent folder.